randoiDev/Cinema-management-app/README.md

 - Password: password1

 ### Notes

+The password for created cashier is "cashier" + first 2 digits of id card number

+The password for created manager is "manager" + first 2 digits of id card number

 Some endpoint routes require parameter "Authorization" and here you will provide yout jwt in the context "Bearer [jwt token goes here]"
-The password for cashiers are "cashier" + first 2 digits of id card number The password for managers are "manager" + first 2 digits of id card number

 ## Cinema Service